 The main objective of this course is that you learn to optimise time in the field in order to obtain maximum information about the conditions and status of the natural environment.
 Monitoring of nature is based on that the investigator knows what change is expected and can construct a programme, including collection of data and material, which can detect a particular change.
 You may also do a general documentation of the area/environment nature if you don’t know the expected change.
-In this course, general methods in monitoring programmes and documentations are treated in lectures and seminars.
-You will asses old inventories and learn how to use different maps and in what respects these differ.
-In addition, various specific methods for inventory of different organismsare treated in lectures and field exercises.
+In this course, general methods in monitoring programmes and documentations are treated in lectures, seminars and excursions.
+Throughout the curse we are visiting and gather data of the area Kulturens Östarp both in real life and through old maps.

 During the course a substantial amount of time is spent in the field.
-We will have day-, evening/night- and morning excursions, but no overnight stays.
-During the field work you will learn e.g. how to interpret aerial photos, measure tree and bush layers, and how to use GPS and other gauges.
-During the two evening/night excursion we look at bats and determine the demand of habitats for frogs in small ponds.
+The main area of excursions is Kulturens Östarp, where you will gather different “layers” of monitoring data and knowledge.
+These different layers that you collect during the course are then used in the end of the course for a Project work (see below).
+We will also have day-, evening/night- and morning excursions, but no overnight stays.
+During the field work you will learn e.g. how to interpret aerial photos, measure tree and bush layers, and how to use GIS as an instrument for conducting monitoring schemes.
+During the two evening/night excursion we look at bats (if the weather allows for it) and determine the demand of habitats for frogs in small ponds.
 In an early morning excursion you will learn methods for making an inventory of birds.
 You will also visit different types of vegetation and learn to classify these according to different vegetation classification systems.
-We discuss differences between methods in describing nature and relate these methods to specific aims, e.g. write a management plan, analyse if increased nitrogen fall-out will change vegetation, or determine how many suitable nesting trees there are for birds.

 If you want to work in a municipality or county administrative board this is a course for you.
-In combination with Nature Conservation (BIOR23) and Conservation Biology (BIOR37) you will have an excellent base for working with nature conservation problems.
+In combination with Nature Conservation (BIOC05) and Conservation Biology (BIOR83) you will have an excellent base for working with nature conservation problems.
 Other good complementary courses are GIS courses, courses in floristics and faunistics, or Mosses, Lichens, Fungi – Biodiversity and Conservation (BIOR11).